EOSIO/eosio-explorer/packages/ui-gui-nodeos/docs/pages/info-page.md

 ## Blockchain Information

-The Blockchain Information panel will simply display the key information of the running `nodeos` instance the user is connected to.
+The blockchain information panel will simply display the key information of the running `nodeos` instance the user is connected to.
 It will show the following fields to the user:
 * Server version
 * Server version string
 * Chain ID

 ## Headblock Information

-The Headblock Information panel will denote the current head block of the blockchain running at the connected instance.
+The headblock information panel will denote the current head block of the blockchain running at the connected instance.
 It will show the following fields to the user:
 * Block number
 * Block ID
 * Timestamp of creation